 Choose a recipe from our collection of jam recipes.
 You’ll find step-by-step instructions in the bread-baking blog.

-For additional canning instruction and recipes, you might enjoy a canning cookbook.
-We have a variety of Canning Cookbooks for making jam, pickles and other canned products.
+For additional canning instruction and recipes, you might enjoy a Canning Cookbook.

 Chioffi, Nancy and Mead, Gretchen.
 Keeping the Harvest.
 2002 Storey Publishing.